hbctraining/variant_analysis/lessons/06_alignment_file_processing.md

 - `--INPUT $SAM_FILE` This is where we provide the SAM input file

 - `--OUTPUT $QUERY_SORTED_BAM_FILE` This is the BAM output file.
-Because the extension is `.bam` rather than `.sam`, `Picard` will recognize this and create the output as a BAM file rather than the SAM inoput we have provided it.
+Because the extension is `.bam` rather than `.sam`, `Picard` will recognize this and create the output as a BAM file rather than as a SAM file like the input we have provided it.

 - `--SORT_ORDER queryname` The method with which we would like the file to be sorted.
 The options here are either `queryname` or `coordinate`.